Ilias Armodoros

-Ilias Armodoros' (Ηλίας Αρμοδώρος; born on January 25, 1960) is a Greek former professional footballer who played as a left back and manager.
+Ilias Armodoros (Ηλίας Αρμόδωρος; born on 25 January 1960) is a Greek former professional footballer who played as a left back and manager.

 Club career

-Armodoros started football at the age of 14 from the amateur club of Agios Dimitrios in Piraeus and in the summer of 1977 he was transferred to Ethnikos Piraeus.
-He made his debut as an amateur in the 1977–78 season, when there was a strike by professional footballers and from the following year he was permanently in the team as a regular.
-He remained in the Piraeus' club for 8 years and in the summer of 1985 he signed for AEK Athens.
-In the summer of 1987, he was acquired by the newly promoted Levadiakos, with whose colors he played for four years and ended his career in 1991.
+Armodoros started football at the age of 14 from the amateur club of Agios Dimitrios in Piraeus.
+In the summer of 1977 he was transferred to Ethnikos Piraeus.
+He made his debut as an amateur player on 26 December 1977, when there was a strike by professional footballers and from the following year he was permanently in the team as a regular.
+He remained in the club for eight years.
+On 5 July 1985 he signed for AEK Athens.
+He played at the club for two seasons, emerging as their main left back.
+On 8 July 1987 he was released from AEK and signed for the newly promoted Levadiakos, where he played for four seasons and ended his career in 1991.
 Armodoros played in total 304 games in the league.
 He was also an international with all Greece's youth departments.

 Managerial career

-After the end of his playing career he worked as a coach for teams in all three divisions of Greece.
+After the end of his playing career Armodoros worked as a manager for clubs in the top three divisions of Greece.